taecontrol/moonguard-docs/docs/uptime/uptime.md

 ---
-id: uptime-check-model
+id: uptime
-slug: /uptime-check-model
+slug: /uptime
 sidebar_position: 1
 ---
 # Uptime

-The uptime check feature allows you to determine whether their site is currently online or not.
+The uptime check feature allows you to determine whether a site is currently online or not.
 If the site goes down, notifications can be sent via email or Slack.
 For more details on notifications, please refer to the [notification section](../notifications/notifications.md).